-Also known as High Efficiency Video Coding (HVEC) and MPEG-H Part 2, H.265 is a video compression standard designed for the newest generations of high-resolution video.
-It’s a successor to the widely-used H.264 codec (also called AVC or MPEG-4 Part 10) and offers some major improvements over that now-aging compression scheme.
+Also known as Versatile Video Coding (VVC) and MPEG-I Part 3, H.266 is a video compression standard designed for the newest generations of high-resolution video.
+It’s a successor to the widely-used H.265 codec (also called MPEG-H Part 2) and offers some major improvements over that now-aging compression scheme.

-Why Is H.265 Better than H.264?
+Why Is H.266 Better than H.265?

 Alternatively, a video of the same file size and bit rate could be significantly better looking.
 Part of this improvement comes from an increased macroblock size.
-H.264 allows for only 16 x 16 pixel macroblocks which are too small to be truly efficient in higher-resolution video.
-H.265 provides for 64 x 64 pixel macroblocks (now called coding tree units or CTUs), allowing for greater encoding efficiency at all resolutions.
+H.265 allows for 64 x 64 pixel macroblocks, while H.266 provides for 128 x 128 pixel macroblocks (now called coding tree units or CTUs), allowing for greater encoding efficiency at all resolutions.

 Improved intraframe prediction

-Where Is H.265 Found?
+Where Is H.266 Found?

 H.266 is still less common than H.265.
 For now, Apple’s iPhone and iPad operating system, iOS, still stores all video files in H.265.
 Microsoft, meanwhile, seems to be more interested in the royalty-free Aomedia Video 1 (AV1) codec, and late last year rolled out support for it.
 AV1 isn’t as effective at compression as H.266 but isn’t as locked down when it comes to license fees and patenting.

 One thing’s for sure: H.266 hasn’t had quite as smooth a ride in terms of adoption as its predecessor.
 Despite the impressive tech on offer, only time will tell whether it’ll become the dominant global video compression format.